AssemblyScript/website/src/stdlib/globals.md

 * ```ts
   function memory.compare(lhs: usize, rhs: usize, n: usize): i32
   ```
-  Compares the first `n` bytes of `left` and `rigth` and returns a value that indicates their relationship:
+  Compares the first `n` bytes of `left` and `right` and returns a value that indicates their relationship:
   - **Negative** value if the first differing byte in `lhs` is less than the corresponding byte in `rhs`.
   - **Positive** value if the first differing byte in `lhs` is greater than the corresponding byte in `rhs`.
   - **Zero​** if all `n` bytes of `lhs` and `rhs` are equal.